SketchFix/SketchFix/README.md

 Given a faulty program and a test suite that has test failures, SketchFix tries to find a repair for the faulty program such that all tests pass.

 ## Hello World Example
 1. Import the project to Eclipse.
-A faulty program: SimpleExpReplace.java
+A faulty program: SimpleExpReplace.java and a failing test case written in JUnit test framework.

 ```
 	public int simpleExpError() {